fajarmlnaaa/Web-Fix-KKP/README.md

 <div align="center"><a name="readme-top"></a>

-# Team 10 - NYC Properties
+# Team XX KKP

-An open-source of capstone project of team 10 jayapura 24. <br/>
+An open-source of KKP project of Team xx. <br/>

 ## Badges